Nizhny Novgorod: Climate

-In 1834 the first weather station was opened in Nizhny Novgorod.
-A century later it transformed into Gorky Hydrometeorological service, then since 1978 it is known as the Higher Volga hydrometeorology and natural habitat control department.
+In 1834, the first weather station was opened in Nizhny Novgorod.
+A century later it transformed into Gorky Hydrometeorological service; since 1978, it has been known as the Higher Volga hydrometeorology and natural habitat control department.

 The climate in the region is continental, specifically humid continental (Dfb), and it is similar to the climate in Moscow, although colder in winter, which lasts from late November until late March with a permanent snow cover.
 Average temperatures range from +19 C in July to -9 C in January.
 Average annual temperature is +4.8 C, wind speed 2.8 m/s, air humidity 76%.
 Being far enough away from the Baltic Sea for maritime effects to lower, Nizhny Novgorod has similar winters to Bothnian Bay climates near the Arctic Circle, but instead has very warm summers for its latitude.

-Nizhny receives on average 1 775 hours of sunshine a year.
+Nizhny receives on average 1,775 hours of sunshine a year.
 The maximum duration of daylight is in June (17 hours 44 minutes), and the minimum in December (6 hours 52 minutes).
-Overcast is often reported in winter: 75 to 80% of the time the sky is covered in clouds, while it's only 49 to 56% in April through to August.
+Overcast is often reported in winter: 75% to 80% of the time the sky is covered in clouds, while it's only 49 to 56% in April through to August.
 In autumn and winter, the overcast is usually in the mornings, then the sky clears in the afternoon.
 In spring and summer, on the contrary, it is clear in the mornings, while towards midday clouds cluster ('cumulus cloud'), and disappear towards the evening.

-In spring temperatures set above zero around April 5 and stay until the end of October.
+In spring, temperatures set above zero around 5 April and stay until the end of October.
 On average precipitation comes at 653 mm per year, mostly in July and least of all in March.
 Generally, 180 days out of 365 enjoy some form of precipitation.
 Snow first comes in October but the blanket of snow insulates the ground at November-end and melts mid-April.
 As a rule, the air temperature in winter ranges from -10 C to -20 C. A storm rarely takes place in winter here (a few dates to mention are 27 November 1940, 30 November 1951, 14 February 1960, and 3 December 1962).
 In spring there's less precipitation than in other seasons.
 Spring flies by as snow melts in the second half of March and is normally gone by the end of April.
 Summer comes at the beginning of June, when the temperature sets around +15.
 Maximum heat can be observed towards the third decade of July.
 Average temperatures range from +15 C to +20 C. A maximum temperature of +38.2 C was recorded during the 2010 Northern Hemisphere summer heat waves.
 Summer rain is short but intense, with strong wind.
-In September temperature starts to drop and gets below +10 C in the mid-20s of the month.
+In September, temperature starts to drop and gets below +10 C in the mid-20s of the month.
 It rains often and heavily in autumn, and the sky is overcast.